Ashok Nagar, Chennai: Entertainment

-The Udhayam Multiplex cinema with 4 screens is at Pillar junction.
-Also close by at Vadapalani are the Kamala, AVM Rajeswari, SSR Pangajam theatres Palazzo and Inox.
-Kasi theatre is at Ekattuthangal, about 5 min walk from Udhayam.
+Close by Vadapalani are the Kamala, AVM Rajeswari, SSR Pangajam, Palazzo screens.
+Kasi and Kasi talkies are at Ekattuthangal.

 Sangamam, is a 10-day music & dance festival conducted across Chennai during the month of January.
 Ashok Nagar corporation park is one of the venue that hosts this festival.

 Play areas

 The corporation park is situated near pillar junction.
 This park has track for walking and a small play area for kids.
 It is well maintained with cleanliness and toilet facilities.
 Visitors should park their vehicles outside.
 Park timings are morning between 5 am and 9 am, evening between 4 pm and 9 pm.
 Chennai corporation's elected council gave the green signal to Metro Rail for taking over the 4,246 square metres of Corporation park in Ashok Nagar.

 Kids play park at 12th Avenue is a compact play area for kids below 10.
 Park timings are morning between 5am and 9am, evening between 4 pm and 9 pm.
 This park is also called as 5E park.